-For more than 25 years the Santa Fe Conservation Trust (SFCT) has focused on protecting this exceptional landscape through conservation easements that safeguard these resources in perpetuity.
-With over 42,000 acres already protected, the SFCT, in partnership with private landowners, has made a powerful impact by protecting scenic views, open space, cultural resources, working lands, and recreational access on northern New Mexico's most iconic landscapes.
+Since its founding in 1993, the Santa Fe Conservation Trust (SFCT) has focused on protecting this exceptional landscape through conservation easements that safeguard these resources in perpetuity.
+With over 45,000 acres already protected, the SFCT, in partnership with private landowners, has made a powerful impact by protecting scenic views, open space, cultural resources, working lands, and recreational access on northern New Mexico's most iconic landscapes.